 - Distribution and drop boxes, if applicable:

-- Level, inlet and outlets aligned properly, inlet and distribution pipelines properly placed and sealed, unused outlets sealed, and
+- Level, inlet and outlets aligned properly, inlet and distribution pipelines properly placed and sealed, and all unused outlets sealed.

 - Serial trenches shall be connected with a drop box or watertight overflow line in such a manner that a trench will be filled with wastewater to the depth of the gravel fill before the wastewater flows to the next lower trench.